Agentverse

 Now, head to DeltaV ↗️ (opens in a new tab) and sign in.

-Type in Hugging Face System and click on Advanced options.
-Select All Service Groups and click on Start button.
+Type in Hugging Face System and click on Start button.

-Select Hugging Face System from options provided by DeltaV and it will initiate Hugging Face Request subtask.
-Hugging Face subtask will initiate Model Lists subtask and ask for Search keyword for which you want to search the models for.
+Select Hugging Face System from options provided by DeltaV and it will initiate Hugging Face Request secondary function.
+Hugging Face secondary function will initiate Model Lists secondary function and ask for Search keyword for which you want to search the models for.

 In this case we will ask for sentiment analysis model.
 Model lists will give us options from top 5 downloaded models and we need to select one option.
 Hugging face request will ask us for the query and we want to ask to model and send the response to hugging face system.